radshari21/Hari-Radhakrishnan-s-Portfolio/README.md

 # Hari-Radhakrishnan-s-Portfolio
-This is a location to showcase professionally created projects Click the File for the project listed and download the file Open the file and run it!
+This is a location to showcase professionally created projects.
+Click the File for the project listed and download the file.
+Open the file and run it!